mathjax/MathJax/docs/source/start.rst

 ``mathjax-MathJax-v1.1-X-XXXXXXXX.zip``, where the X's are random-looking letters and numbers).
 This archive includes both the MathJax code and the MathJax webfonts, so it is the only file you need.
-Note that this is different from earlier releases, which had the fonts separate from the rest of the code.
+Note that this is different from v1.0 and earlier releases, which had the fonts separate from the rest of the code.

 Unpack the archive and place the resulting MathJax folder onto your web server at a convenient location where you can include it into your